 Further Information and Other Local Ideas

-If you'd like to continue your walking in the area then you could head to the nearby Hodbarrow Lakes Nature Reserve in Millom.
+If you'd like to continue your walking in the area then you could head to the nearby Hodbarrow Lakes Nature Reserve near Millom and Haverigg.
 There's some good wildlife watching opportunities at this RPSB reserve.
 On the western side of the hill you can pick up the long distance Cumbria Coastal Way and follow it south along the beach to the reserve.

 On the eastern side of the hill there's the mysterious Swinside Stone Circle to visit.
 It's a beautiful, remote spot with the Lake District mountains making a fine backdrop to these photogenic ancient stones.